borkdude/jet/README.md

    - `--to`: `edn`, `transit` or `json`, `csv`, or `tsv`, defaults to `edn`
    - `--keywordize [ <key-fn> ]`: if present, keywordizes JSON keys.
 The default transformation function is `keyword` unless you provide your own.
+   - `--csv <csv-opts>`: takes a map of CSV specific options, with defaults
    - `--pretty`: if present, pretty-prints JSON and EDN output.
    - `--query`: given a jet-lang query, transforms input.
 See [jet-lang docs](doc/query.md).
    - `--collect`: given separate values, collects them in a vector.